This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 To go inside most of these sights you would need to get a ticket, including the cemetery.

-If you are not interesting in its history, I recommend just wandering around the streets admiring the architecture as we did.
+If you are not interested in its history, I recommend just wandering around the streets admiring the architecture as we did.

-Many of its streets are lined with boutiques and beautiful buildings that had a “wow-effect” for me.
+Many of its streets are lined with boutiques and beautiful buildings that had a “wow effect” on me.
 But do keep in mind that the free areas are very limited in comparison to the paid ones.

 6 pm – Fuel Yourself with Czech Dinner